rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 In the
 :rax-dev:`SDK QuickStart for Cloud Files <docs/cloud-files/getting-started>`,
 you can see some of the same steps that are documented in the API's Getting Started Guide.
-For example, bot the API-focused and SDK-focused documents show how to authenticate with your API key before issuing any requests to the Cloud Block Storage API.
+For example, both the API-focused and SDK-focused documents show how to authenticate with your API key before issuing any requests to the Cloud Files API.

 The SDK QuickStart adds examples in several popular programming languages, demonstrating how to use each language